10 Best Concrete Saws – Reviews & Buyer’s Guide 2023

 10. Makita EK7651H Saw for Concrete

 Makita is a well-respected manufacturer of power tools, and some of their cement saws are excellent hard-working products.
 However, the EK7651H missed the mark by a significant distance.
 Let’s start with what it does well.
-For what it is, it’s quiet, doesn’t vibrate too bad, and it’s got good power.
-The saw seems to be fairly decent so far.
+For what it is, it’s quiet, doesn’t vibrate too badly, and it’s powerful.
+The saw seems to be pretty decent so far.
 What’s bad about it?

 For one thing, it doesn’t start well!
-She wants to give a fuss every time we tried to get her running.
-Worse off, if you want to use it for dry cutting, you’ll have to take half the tool apart to change filters.
+To use it for dry cutting, you must take half the tool apart to change filters.
 Speaking of dry cutting, this saw hates the dust, which constantly seems to clog and cause it to run terribly, often shutting off.
-Overall, we don’t think this saw lives up to the Makita name.
-When you consider the price, it just doesn’t seem like the best investment.
+We don’t think this saw lives up to the Makita name.
+Considering the price, it just doesn’t seem like the best investment.

 - Quiet for a cement saw